natalieparde/label-aggregation/filtering/README.md

 --------------

 To run the code, you will need to set four variables in the program's Main() function:
-* `self.input_dir`
-..* Line 891: Set this to the directory containing your input files.
+* `self.input_dir`: Line 891: Set this to the directory containing your input files.
-* `self.output_dir`
-..* Line 892: Set this to the directory to which you would like the program to write its output.
+* `self.output_dir`: Line 892: Set this to the directory to which you would like the program to write its output.
-* `self.filename`
-..* Line 893: Set this to a combined file that contains both HITs that you have already accepted/rejected, and newly-submitted HITs.
+* `self.filename`: Line 893: Set this to a combined file that contains both HITs that you have already accepted/rejected, and newly-submitted HITs.
 If you do not have any accepted/rejected HITs yet, just set this to the same as the file below.
 Note: Make sure that your columns are correctly aligned in your combined file!
-* `new_hits_filename`
-..* Line 894: Set this to the file containing submitted HIT assignments that you have just downloaded from Amazon Mechanical Turk.
+* `new_hits_filename`: Line 894: Set this to the file containing submitted HIT assignments that you have just downloaded from Amazon Mechanical Turk.

 After you have set these variables, simply run the code as follows:
 ```